waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 ## Version 1: Building the bike

 We cannot possibly implement all functionality at once.
-We need to start somewhere and then increase the number of features until we are happy.
+We need to start somewhere and then increase the number of features until we are happy [TODO: do we need to intro MVP here?].
 What is the absolute minimum we could implement?
 What is central to the entire system?
 A bike.

 How do we model a bike?
 We need to distill everything that could be said about the bike to the most essential information about it that is relevant to the system we are building.